 How to Deduct Startup Costs on Business Taxes

 Starting a business?
 The bad news is that it costs a lot to pay for all the costs for a business startup.
-But the good news is that you can deduct most of these startup costs from your business tax return.
+But the good news is that you can use most of these startup costs to reduce your business taxes.

 What Are Business Startup Costs?

-New businesses can deduct their costs for starting into business, but there are limits and restrictions on these costs.
+New businesses can use startup costs to reduce business taxes, but there are limits and restrictions on these costs.

 The IRS says that start-up costs are "amount paid or incurred for